arcamauro/BookHaven/README.md

 And then you can run the frontend:
 - npm start

-Use localhost:3000 to access the frontend.
+Use localhost:3000(which is the default port) to access the frontend.

 > Made by Davide Scaccia, Danilo Spera, Giovanni Romano, Arcangelo Mauro
 > This specific application is made by Arcangelo Mauro